 India- France: Space Cooperation

-- ISRO and the French Space Agency (CNES) are cooperating for many decades.
+- ISRO and the French Space Agency (CNES) have been cooperating for many decades.

 - France is a major supplier of components and equipment for the Indian space programme.